Science of Learning and Development

 The central goal of the Science of Learning and Development Project is to elevate the science of learning and development as a key driver of system transformation in education policy and practice, advancing deep personalization of learning and the learning experience to support all students in achieving their full potential.
 In order to spur the shifts needed to accomplish these goals, the project is establishing a coalition of field leaders in the science and education communities (policy and practice) that will stand behind a shared articulation of the science of learning and development and how it can and should influence practice and policy in service of all students – particularly those facing adversity.

-Currently the project is focusing on the following activities:
+The first phase of the project focused on the following activities:

 Broadening and deepening the coalition and consensus of leading actors who are committed to a shared understanding of the science of learning and development and its implications, share a theory of action that integrates science, practice and policy to transform educational systems, and are invested in making this project a core pillar in driving education practice, policy, and research.